 Lugo was playing well off the bag, inviting Martin to take a lengthy lead toward home.
 And Alcantara had his head down on the mound, only realizing Martin was on the go when it was too late.
 Two rookies outfoxed by a veteran.

 "That's a Little League play," Liddle said.
-"For a right-handed pitcher to allow a runner that's directly right in front of him, and then our third baseman not going over towards the bag as Leonys was walking down the line, that's Little League stuff."
+"For a right-handed pitcher to allow a runner that's directly in front of him, and then our third baseman not going over towards the bag as Leonys was walking down the line, that's Little League stuff."

 Indeed, Martin said he took advantage of the lack of awareness on the part of Lugo and Alcantara.